 SR-840 provides both personal & business travelers with direct interstate access to & from our picturesque plateau from nearby sister-cities within Williamson county such as Leiper’s Fork, Thompson’s Station, Spring Hill, Columbia, Franklin and Brentwood; and of course Metro Nashville / Davidson County & beyond.

-Fairview Delivers Natural Beauty & Economical Value:
+Fairview Delivers Natural Beauty & Economic Value:

 Simply stated, in Fairview you’re likely to find more value for your dollar.
-Looking for a new home? …Home prices remain some of the lowest within our region, especially when compared to comparable properties in neighboring communities within Williamson County.
-Do you desire a world-class education for your children?
+Looking for a new home?
+Home prices remain some of the lowest within our region, especially when compared to similar properties in neighboring communities within Williamson County.
+Do you desire a great education for your children?
 The Williamson County School District is one of our nation’s finest!
-Natural benefits also accompany our city’s location; Crisp clean air, starlit nights and colorful sunsets are just a few of the expectations residents & families enjoy each & every day.
+Natural benefits also accompany our city’s location; Crisp clean air, starlit nights and colorful sunsets are just a few of the expectations residents & families continually enjoy.

 Poised For The Future: